CPS Attorney in The Heights, Houston

 Families in The Heights turn to our CPS attorneys for help with:

-- CPS investigations and interviews
+CPS investigations and interviews

-- Emergency child removals
+Emergency child removals

-- CPS court hearings and litigation
+CPS court hearings and litigation

-- Service plans and reunification efforts
+Service plans and reunification efforts

-- Defense against termination of parental rights
+Defense against termination of parental rights

-CPS & Family Law Services We Provide
+CPS and Family Law Services We Provide

 During a consultation, our attorneys can assist with CPS-related and family law matters, including:

-CPS & Child Welfare Cases
+CPS and Child Welfare Cases

-Representation for CPS investigations, allegations of abuse or neglect, removals, temporary conservatorship, reunification, and trial
+Representation for CPS investigations, allegations of abuse or neglect, removals, temporary conservatorship, reunification, and trial.

 Family Law Matters

-Child custody, visitation, child support, and parental rights issues connected to CPS involvement
+Child custody, visitation, child support, and parental rights issues connected to CPS involvement.

-Guardianship & Adoption
+Guardianship and Adoption

-Legal guidance for relatives and caregivers seeking guardianship, kinship placement, or adoption
+Legal guidance for relatives and caregivers seeking guardianship, kinship placement, or adoption.

 Additional Family-Focused Legal Issues